henrikingo/impress.js/src/plugins/README.md

 Note that the plugin name is also used as a namespace for various things.
 For example, the *autoplay* plugin can be configured by setting the `data-autoplay="5"` attribute on a `div`.

+As a general rule ids, classes and attributes within the `div#impress` root element, may use the plugin name directly (e.g. `data-autoplay="5"`).
+However, outside of the root element, you should use `impress-pluginname` (e.g.
+`<div id="impress-toolbar">`.
+The latter (longer) form also applies to all events, they should be prefixed with `impress:pluginname`.

-Generally you should use crisp and descriptive names for your plugins.
+You should use crisp and descriptive names for your plugins.
 But sometimes you might optimize for a short namespace.
 Hence, the [Relative Positioning Plugin](rel/rel.js) is called `rel` to keep html attributes short.
 You should not overuse this idea!

+Note that for default plugins, which is all plugins in this directory, **NO css, html or image files** are allowed.

+Default plugins must not add any global variables.

+### Testing

 The plugin directory should also include tests, which should use the *QUnit* and *Syn* libraries under [test/](../../test).
 You can have as many tests as you like, but it is suggested your first and main test file is called `plugina_tests.html` and `plugina_tests.js` respectively.
-A framework for running the tests is is out of scope for this repository, at least for now.
-Just open the tests in all the browsers you have installed.
+You need to add your test `.js` file into [/qunit_test_runner.html](../../qunit_test_runner.html), and the `.js` file should start by loading the test `.html` file into the `iframe#presentation-iframe`.
+See [navigation-ui](navigation-ui) plugin for an example.

 You are allowed to test your plugin whatever way you like, but the general approach is for the test to load the [js/impress.js](../../js/impress.js) file produced by build.js.
 This way you are testing what users will actually be using, rather than the uncompiled source code.

-Note that for default plugins, which is all plugins in this directory, **NO css, html or image files** are allowed.

-Default plugins must not add any global variables.

 HowTo write a plugin
 --------------------